LeongYuXuan/Assignment-1/README.md

 Test: Upsixing window from 1280px
 Observations: Website looks normal when viewed at my default laptop window size (~1480px).
 Beyond that, the profiles for both the educational history and skills kept growing and thus started looking weird.
 Website elements stop growing at ~2173 px and remained constant in size while the body kept going.
 To do: Fix the overgrowing of the profiles
+Result: Far too late to modify.
+I have lost too much marks for it to be worth it since this was being done 2 days past the deadline

 Credits:
+"Placeholder image" is sourced from me
+Ngee Ann logo sourced from their website (somewhere) Bowen Secondary logo sourced from Wikipedia
+HTML CSS and JS logos sourced from Miro Medium